 moving the spray gun.
 If you hold it continuously as you spray, the paint will

-be thicker in the spots where you change direction, causing runs.<br>When you've
+be thicker in the spots where you change direction, causing runs.

 got your technique down, start applying the primer on the car, working from the